Robbie English, Broker and REALTOR

 Headlines often grab attention with words like “dip” or “decline,” and right now, many are saying home prices are starting to slide in some markets.
 Before you second-guess your plans or your confidence in the market, let’s look at what really matters: the five-year rule for home price perspective.
 This simple principle explains why real estate remains one of the strongest and most stable long-term investments you can make.

-I’m Robbie English, Broker and REALTOR at Uncommon Realty, and I’ve seen countless buyers and sellers make smart, strategic decisions by focusing on long-term value instead of short-term noise.
+I’m Robbie English, REALTOR and Broker at Uncommon Realty, and I’ve seen countless buyers and sellers make smart, strategic decisions by focusing on long-term value instead of short-term noise.
 Whether you’re buying your first home, upgrading to your dream property, or preparing to sell, understanding this rule gives you the confidence to move forward with clarity.
 And if you’re looking for expert guidance, that’s exactly what my team and I deliver every single day.\

 The Five-Year Rule for Home Price Perspective